seven1m/justforfunnoreally.dev/README.md

 [![justforfunnoreally.dev badge](https://img.shields.io/badge/justforfunnoreally-dev-9ff)](https://github.com/seven1m/justforfunnoreally.dev)

-For my FOSS work, this page attempts to sum up my motivations and to perhaps help people return to the joy of programming, for the sheer joy of the process itself.
+For my FOSS work, this page attempts to sum up my motivations and to perhaps help people return to the joy of programming, for the simple enjoyment of the process itself.

 **The result is but a by-product.**